0xSendo/CSIT327/README.md

 # About Academate
-Academate is an online website where students can put in their assignments and set a reminder and add additional journal entries
+Academate is an online platform designed to help students stay organized and productive.
+At Academate, we believe in empowering students to stay organized and on top of their academic responsibilities.
+Our platform provides tools that help you manage assignments, track deadlines, and stay focused on your goals.
+We aim to make student life less stressful by helping you manage your academic tasks efficiently.

 ## Features
-   - Assignment tracking
+With Academate, students can:
+   - Upload and Track Assignments
+   Track your assignments!
+Input your subject title, a short description of your assignment and the deadline.
+You can view your finished assignments in case you wish to view it again or retrieve it.

-   - Journal
+   - Add Journal Entries
-   This acts as a notepad
+   This is where you can store your notes!
+You can use this to track your entries of your notes and reflections

    - Deadline Tracking
-   This feature shows the nearest deadline for the assignment
+   This feature shows the nearest deadline and assignment via notification

 ## Installation
 To install and get the program in working order, you need to install Python to your computer.